Todd Holland: Career

 Two of his shows were named in TV Guide's "100 greatest Episodes of Television", the "Everybody Loves Larry" episode of The Larry Sanders Show and the "Life Of Brian" episode of My So-Called Life.

+In 2022, Holland directed Monster High: The Movie (which is based on the Monster High franchise) and its 2023 sequel Monster High 2 which he co-wrote.

 Personal life

 Holland has been married to actor and singer Scotch Ellis Loring since 2008.
 The couple are fathers to triplets, born in 2010 via a surrogate.